 If you’ve got a small business or you’re self-employed, having payments arrive within a day or two beats waiting for the check in the mail.
 Or worse: driving around town picking up payments and standing in line at the bank to deposit checks or cash.
 You could be using that time to focus on your next job.

-How much do ACH transfers cost?
+How much do ACH bank transfers cost?

 Fees and charges depend on the bank account